geopython/OWSLib/docs/source/usage.rst

 .. note::
     The library covers all of parts 1 and 2, the example below is a short overview of the functionality.
     All CRUD operations are performed in a very similar manner.
-Please the the Connected Systems API docs for the full lists of properties, encoding requirements and expected responses.
+Please see the Connected Systems API docs for the full lists of properties, encoding requirements and expected responses.

 .. code-block:: python